lum1n0us/wasm-micro-runtime/doc/export_native_api.md

 }
 ```

-The first parameterexec_env must be defined using type **wasm_exec_env_t** which is the calling convention for exporting native API by WAMR .
+The first parameter exec_env must be defined using type **wasm_exec_env_t** which is the calling convention for exporting native API by WAMR.

-The rest arguments should be in the same types as the arguments of WASM function foo(), but there are a few special cases that are explained in section "Buffer address conversion and boundary check".
-Regarding to the augment names, they don't have to be same, but we would suggest using same names for easy maintainence.
+The rest parameters should be in the same types as the parameters of WASM function foo(), but there are a few special cases that are explained in section "Buffer address conversion and boundary check".
+Regarding the parameter names, they don't have to be the same, but we would suggest using the same names for easy maintenance.